 Number of people going to live abroad: 294,000 (down by 29,000)

 EU nationals coming to UK for work in the last 12 months: 180,000 (down by 15,000)

 59% of all migrants coming to Britain to work have a definite job

 Romanians and Bulgarians accounted for the largest increase: 55,000 (up by 15,000)

 Number of overseas students: 174,000 (down from 190,000)

 Asylum applications in the UK: 38,878 (rise of 20%)

-Speaking on the release of the new ONS figures Managing Director, Here & Now 365 Manish Tiwari said: “The latest figures released by the ONS is important for marketers in order to understand the changing demographics of multicultural Britain.
-We at Here & Now 365 are continuously tracking the population trends to give our clients the latest insights and bespoke solutions to the different ethnic communities.”
+Speaking on the release of the new ONS figures Managing Director, Here and Now 365 Manish Tiwari said: “The latest figures released by the ONS is important for marketers in order to understand the changing demographics of multicultural Britain.
+We at Here and Now 365 are continuously tracking the population trends to give our clients the latest insights and bespoke solutions to the different ethnic communities.”

 Here and Now 365 has always prided itself for promoting multiculturalism and celebrating the ethnic diversity of the UK.